The Witcher: Nightmare of the Wolf

-The Witcher: Nightmare of the Wolf is an adult animated dark fantasy film for Netflix, produced by Lauren Schmidt Hissrich, and starring Theo James, Lara Pulver, Graham McTavish, and Mary McDonnell.
+The Witcher: Nightmare of the Wolf is a 2021 adult animated dark fantasy film for Netflix, produced by Lauren Schmidt Hissrich, and starring Theo James, Lara Pulver, Graham McTavish, and Mary McDonnell.
 The film serves as a spin-off of the Netflix series The Witcher.
 It focuses on the origin story of Geralt's mentor and fellow witcher Vesemir.
 The film premiered on August 23, 2021.

 Plot

 In 1165, the witcher Vesemir saves a child from a leshen in the forests of Kaedwen.
 Before dying, the creature says something in an archaic elven dialect to Vesemir, leading him to suspect that it was under someone's control.
 Vesemir is visited by the elf Filavandrel, who thinks the leshen was controlled by Kitsu, one of many elven girls who have gone missing.
 Meanwhile, the sorceress Tetra Gilcrest, an advisor to the Kaedwen king, argues that witchers should be outlawed and hunted down, but the elderly courtier Lady Zerbst is sympathetic to the witchers and speaks in their favor.

 Vesemir reminisces about his youth when he, along with his best friend Illyana, were servants for a noble whose mistress was saved from a mahr by a witcher named Deglan with Vesemir's help.
 Enticed by promises of fortune and desiring to make a name for himself, Vesemir traveled to Kaer Morhen and underwent the training and mutations to become a witcher.

 In the present day, Vesemir and his fellow witcher, Luka, are arrested for killing two Kaedwani knights in a bar fight.
 Lady Zerbst persuades the king to send Vesemir, accompanied by Tetra to rid the forest of Kitsu.
 She personally delivers the mission order to Vesemir, who recognizes her as Illyana.
 Vesemir and Tetra set out and she tells him the story of a young sorceress wrongfully killed by a witcher as part of a con, an act which convinced her that witchers are too powerful and cannot be trusted.
 They find Kitsu, mutated and now able to cast powerful illusions, and fight her basilisk.
 They kill the monster, but Kitsu escapes.